-It’s arrived GDPR is now enforceable and while we may all be tempted to sit back and relax feeling confident we’ve ticked all the boxes there is still plenty to be vigilant on – we need to ensure we’re up to speed on managing our ongoing obligations under GDPR.
+It’s arrived UK GDPR is now enforceable and while we may all be tempted to sit back and relax feeling confident we’ve ticked all the boxes there is still plenty to be vigilant on – we need to ensure we’re up to speed on managing our ongoing obligations under GDPR.

 One of the most commonly used eight rights of the data subject is the right to access.
-Where a data subject (client/customer) can ask to see all information held about them by you – known as a Data Subject Access Request (DSAR).
+Where a data subject (client/customer) can ask to see all information held about them by you – known as a Subject Access Request (SAR).
 Now while this might be seen as a hindrance to a business, it’s an opportunity to enhance reputations and improve customer service.

 Of all the complaints the ICO (Information Commissioners Office) received between September 2016 and August 2017 27% of cases related to data access requests or obtaining data.
 (ICO Stats for Complaints and Concerns).
 Many complaints are around delays: